AppAndFlow/react-native-quickpicker/README.md

         textStyle: ?Object, // change item text styling, only on IOS
         doneButtonTextStyle: ?Object, // change the styling of the done button's
         // text, if you haven't redefined the topRow and kept the default one.
+        useNativeDriver: boolean, // use Native Driver for animated or not.
+Default is false.
     }
 ```